lxgreen/DependencyRunner/DependencyRunner/README.md

 This implementation involves the following Windows mechanisms:

-* I/O Completion Ports for fast file operations
+* I/O Completion Port for fast file operations
 * Memory mapping of PE headers for analysis
 * Thread Pools